-- Fezoning land more distance from employment, retail and commercial centres, recreational and entertainment facilities, educational institutions and public facilities such as hospitals and libraries may lead to increased transport costs if, as a result, more distant residential areas are developed in preference to those not so distant to these facilities.
+- Rezoning land more distance from employment, retail and commercial centres, recreational and entertainment facilities, educational institutions, and public facilities such as hospitals and libraries may lead to increased transport costs if, as a result, more distant residential areas are developed in preference to those not so distant to these facilities.
 However, for the most part any such additional transport costs are internalised to owners (or renters) of the newly developed properties. - Only to the extent there are additional transport externality costs e.g. road accidents, congestion and greenhouse gas emissions are the effects of traffic generated by the development a relevant consideration.
-In the case of residential development on the Rolleston West Holmes and Skellerup Blocks, the Traffic Assessment prepared by Novo Group has concluded that the local road network can safely and efficiently accommodate the traffic that would be generated from their proposed development.
-Also the site is adjacent, and well connected to the existing Rolleston urban area and therefore travel distances to key facilities (schools, retail facilities, employment centres, etc.) are likely to be similar to alternative residential development sites within the Selwyn District.
+In the case of residential development on the Brookside Road Block, the Integrated Transport Assessment Report prepared by Stantec14 has concluded that there is adequate existing and planned infrastructure to support the wider transport needs of the proposed development.
+The report recommends localised transport upgrades before development on the site begins.
+Also, the site is adjacent to, and well connected to, the existing Rolleston urban area and therefore, travel distances to key facilities (schools, retail facilities, employment centres, parks, etc.) are likely to be similar to alternative residential development sites within the Selwyn District.

-6. DEVELOPMENT CAPACITY SIGNIFICANCE OF PROPOSED ROLLESTON WEST PLAN CHANGE
+6. DEVELOPMENT CAPACITY SIGNIFICANCE OF PROPOSED BROOKSIDE ROAD PLAN CHANGE

-6.1 As noted above in Section 4 of this report Policy 8 of the NPS-UD states:
+As noted above in Section 4 of this report Policy 8 of the NPS-UD states: